 The APFO Workgroup is charged with reviewing the reports of local jurisdictions on adequate public facilities development restrictions required by Land Use Article § 7-104 and assessing whether and to what extent adequate public facilities ordinances affect the achievement of the goals of the State economic growth, resource protection, and planning policy.
 There are 14 Counties and 25 municipalities that have adopted an APFO and are therefore required to submit a report every two years, if the APFO has resulted in restrictions within the Priority Funding Area.
-As of September 7, 2016, eight Counties and two Municipalities have reported restrictions within their PFA.
-Anne Arundel and Calvert County have yet to submit their APFO Reports for Calendar Year (CY) 2015 but have indicated that their APFO reports for CY 2015 will be submitted in September.
-This report will be updated to include these restrictions, once the data is received.
+As of March 13, 2017, nine Counties and two Municipalities have reported restrictions within their PFA.
+This report summarizes all APFO Restrictions reported in the PFA for CY 2014-2015.
+The next cycle of APFO Reports, for CY 2016-2017, is due by July 1, 2018.